 What is computational thinking?

 Computational thinking is learning to think like a computer, and it is easier than you might think!
 Computational thinking is the ability to objectively analyze and evaluate a complex problem, develop possible solutions to the problem, then format these solutions in a way that a computer – or a human – could understand and carry out.
-It describes a simple, formulaic method of investigating, acquiring, and applying knowledge.
-Most importantly, computational thinking does not have to be intimidating; the fundamental problem solving skill can be easily learned through a series of interesting and engaging steps or activities.
+It describes a method of investigating, acquiring, and applying knowledge through various concepts and approaches outlined in the figure below.
+Most importantly, computational thinking does not have to be intimidating or involve a computer; the fundamental problem solving skill can be easily learned through a series of interesting and engaging steps or activities.

 Core steps to computational thinking:

 Breakdown a problem

 - Take a large and complex problem, and break it down into smaller, more manageable problems or steps

 Look for patterns or trends among the problems

 - Identify or generate data which is useful to the problems

 - Remove unnecessary detail from the problem

 - Once the problem is broken down accordingly, take those pieces, solve them individually, and put them together logically into a complete solution